Hither1/iclr2026_blogpost/_posts/2026-04-27-mechanistic.md

 ---
 layout: distill
 title: A Mechanistic Analysis of Low-Precision Instabilities in Microscaling Formats
 description: Training large language models is expensive and compute-bound, and it must be repeated as models scale, algorithms improve, and new data is collected.
 To address this, next-generation hardware accelerators like NVIDIA’s Blackwell increasingly support lower-precision arithmetic formats, including Microscaling (MX) formats.
 In this work, we investigate the challenges and viability of block-scaled precision formats during model training.
-Across a broad sweep of weight-activation precision combinations and compute budgets from ( 2 \times 10^{17} ) to ( 4.8 \times 10^{19} ) FLOPs, we generally observe that training in MX formats exhibits sharp, stochastic instabilities in the loss, particularly at larger compute scales.
+Across a broad sweep of weight-activation precision combinations and compute budgets from $$ 2 \times 10^{17} $$ to $$ 4.8 \times 10^{19} $$ FLOPs, we generally observe that training in MX formats exhibits sharp, stochastic instabilities in the loss, particularly at larger compute scales.
 To explain this phenomenon, we conduct controlled experiments and ablations on a smaller proxy model that exhibits instability behavior similar to the language model, sweeping across architectural settings, hyperparameters, and precision formats.
 These experiments motivate a simple model in which multiplicative gradient bias introduced by the quantization of layer-norm affine parameters and a small fraction of activations can trigger runaway divergence.
-Through \textit{in situ} intervention experiments on our proxy model, we demonstrate that instabilities can be averted or delayed by modifying precision schemes mid-training.
+Through _in situ_ intervention experiments on our proxy model, we demonstrate that instabilities can be averted or delayed by modifying precision schemes mid-training.
 Guided by these findings, we evaluate stabilization strategies in the LLM setting and show that certain hybrid configurations recover performance competitive with full-precision training.
 date: 2026-04-27
 future: true
 htmlwidgets: true